 |IT Based Tactics||✓|

-Louisville is the largest city in Kentucky, with approximately 619,000 residents.
+Louisville is the largest city in Kentucky, with approximately 630,000 residents.
 Prostitution has been a well-documented problem in the city for decades, and the area is known by federal and state investigators to be on domestic sex trafficking circuits.
 On at least one occasion, federal prosecutors discovered a human trafficking and prostitution ring operating in Louisville with ties to several other cities including Knoxville, Morristown, Johnson City, and Nashville.
 Prostitution-related homicides and serial murders have also occurred in the community.
 Commercial sex- and drug-related arrests have also at times overlapped, as confirmed in an August 2011 arrest of a couple for the sex trafficking of a minor in exchange for heroin.
 In May 2016, a grand jury indicted a 69 year old man who had served as a Franklin County constable from 2011 to 2014 and had sex trafficked an eighth-grade cheerleader while he was a high school football coach and forced her into prostitution over at least 5 years.
 She “worked” for him two days each week, being sexually abused by 15 to 20 men per day, and a condition of her “employment” was providing the man free access to sexually abuse her any time he wanted.
 Multiple additional women were also abused in the same way.
 In 2020, the defendant reached a plea agreement and was required to donate $5,000 to Women of the Well Ministry in Louisville at the orders of the Franklin County Circuit Court.
 He was sentenced to five years of supervised probation after pleading guilty in October to promoting prostitution, a Class D felony, and unlawful imprisonment and three counts of criminal attempt to impersonate a peace officer, both Class A misdemeanors.
+In 2017 and 2019, it was reported that the area experiences an increase in prostitution and sex trafficking during the Kentucky Derby events each spring.

 Prostitution has become increasingly visible in the city in recent years, compelling the Louisville Metro Police Department to incorporate several tactics to identify and arrest sex buyers.
 To this end, the LMPD has conducted a series of successful web-based reverse stings (by posting decoy advertisements on sites like Craigslist) and street-level reverse stings (using an undercover female officer as a street-prostitution decoy), at times netting upwards of 20 sex buyers in a single operation.
 Although the LMPD has not released the names and identities of offenders to the media, police continue to emphasize the importance of community vigilance in discussions with local news outlets.
 Following a street-level reversal in November 2014, for example, a LMPD representative commented: